 Common iPhone Volume Problems and How to Fix Them

-There are actually a lot of volume problems that you could have to contend with on your iPhone.
+There are a lot of volume problems that you could have to contend with on your iPhone.
 From low call volume quality to all the sounds on your phone being of low quality.
-If you have suffered from one iPhone volume problem or another, you are not alone.
+If you have suffered from iPhone volume problems, you are not alone.
 These problems are a lot common than you think.
 Fortunately for you, most of them can be fixed.

 In the spirit of helping you out, we are going to address a few of these problems and also provide you with an easy fix for each.
 So the next time your iPhone's volume is acting up, try one of these solutions.